Steam Autoclave Testing Methods and Maintenance: Leak Testing and the Bowie-Dick Test

 A Note on Temperature Settings for Bowie-Dick Testing Cycles

 In the United States, there are several schools of thought regarding the appropriate temperature for a Bowie-Dick test cycle.
-Because of the dominance of healthcare-style autoclaves in North America, it was once very common to run a Bowie-Dick test at ~134°C for 3 to 4 minutes (which was the widely recognised healthcare standard for many years).
+Because of the dominance of healthcare-style autoclaves in North America, it was once very common to run a Bowie-Dick test at ~134°C for 3 to 4 minutes (which was the widely recognized healthcare standard for many years).

 As research-grade autoclaves have become more common in the life sciences and other industries, many manufacturers have developed lab-specific Bowie-Dick test packs.
 These are designed to run at the lower temperatures and longer times common in research labs (generally ~122°C for ~8 minutes).